andrew/ultimate-awesome/README.md

 - [Awesome-Machine-Learning-in-Biomedical-Healthcare-Imaging](https://github.com/XindiWu/Awesome-Machine-Learning-in-Biomedical-Healthcare-Imaging) - A list of awesome selected resources towards the application of machine learning in Biomedical/Healthcare Imaging, inspired by.
 - [awesome-xmake](https://github.com/xmake-examples/awesome-xmake) - 💕 A curated list of awesome XMake projects, plugins, examples and others.
 - [android-resources](https://github.com/yogeshpaliyal/android-resources) - This repository serves as a curated collection of valuable resources related to Android development.
 It aims to provide developers with a centralized hub to discover and explore informative content on various Android-specific topics, including, internals of android, performance optimization, architectural patterns, etc.
-- [awesome-nx](https://github.com/billyjov/awesome-nx) - An awesome list that curates the best Nrwl Nx tools, tutorials, articles and more.
 - [awesome-minecraft-bedrock](https://github.com/CAIMEOX/awesome-minecraft-bedrock) - A curated list of awesome Minecraft Bedrock plugin, tool and software.
 - [awesome-diffusion-guidance](https://github.com/charrywhite/awesome-diffusion-guidance) - This repository is dedicated to collecting and sharing research papers on diffusion guidance methods.
 - [awesome-xapi](https://github.com/CiscoDevNet/awesome-xapi) - A curated list of developer resources to integrate with Webex Devices.
+- [awesome-scratch-projects](https://github.com/CodeLabClub/awesome-scratch-projects) - A curated list of awesome scratch projects.
 - [awesome-founder-communities](https://github.com/DirectorySurf/awesome-founder-communities) - A curated list of the best online communities for startup founders, indie makers, solopreneurs, and creators to connect, learn, and grow.
 - [awesome-gitpod](https://github.com/gitpod-samples/awesome-gitpod) - 🍊 Awesome Gitpod | A curated list of awesome Gitpod resources.
 - [awesome-hackclub](https://github.com/hackclub/awesome-hackclub) - A collection of super awesome projects made by Hack Clubbers.